 As Placer County works to re-open safely, we welcome visitors back to the region and encourage you to travel responsibly for the health and safety of our residents and guests.
 All sectors of businesses – lodging properties, restaurants, wineries, breweries, retailers and activity providers – are following state and county guidance to re-open and operate safely.

-Restaurants in Placer County may now operate indoors at 25% capacity – many Placer County restaurants also have patio space available and additional outdoor spaces are being added where possible.
+Restaurants in Placer County may only operate outdoors – many Placer County restaurants have patio space available and additional outdoor spaces are being added where possible, along with increased capacity for take-out.
 Wineries are permitted to operate outdoors only and many have space available to serve on patios and in the vineyards.
-In addition, breweries may remain open with the requirement of a sit-down meal purchase, and may also operate at 25% capacity indoors.
+In addition, breweries may open outdoors only with a qualifying meal purchase.
 Hotels and short-term rentals for tourism, campgrounds, RV parks and outdoor recreation remain open.

 As you travel throughout Placer County, please travel responsibly and follow all safety guidelines.
 All Californians should wear face coverings in common and public indoor spaces and outdoors when distancing is not possible, as detailed in state guidance.